 - Cost: Companies must determine whether they want capital expenditures or operating expenditures when choosing between an on-premise call center and a cloud call center.
 On-premise call centers require upfront costs for hardware, licenses, and housing servers onsite.
 They also require onsite installations once every 5-10 years as hardware ages and technology evolves.
 Conversely, cloud call centers do not a large upfront hardware or infrastructure cost as long as your organization has a strong internet connection with sufficient bandwidth.
 Ongoing costs include a monthly subscription.

 - Features: On-premise call centers have traditional, expected features including transfers, hold, wait music, conferences, and call logging.
 While cloud call centers have the same traditional features, they build upon them with the help of advancing technologies to feature live call monitoring, smart IVR, click-to-call, and more.

 - Integrations: It is difficult but possible to integrate an on-premise call center with other services, mainly because of licensing and installation.
-Companies with top IT teams can make the integrations and implementations run more smoothly.
+Companies with top IT teams can make the integrations and implementations run more smoothly, which lead to overall call center operations running more smoothly.
 Conversely, cloud call center providers intentionally create their products to integrate with your CRM system, call script generators, helpdesk tickets, and more.